 Coffee Actually Has Some Serious Health Benefits—and We'll Drink to That

 Everyone loves coffee (well, almost everyone).
 It's the third most consumed beverage in the world (behind water and tea).
+In fact, more than 60% of Americans get their java fix every day, sipping 3 cups on average, according to the National Coffee Association.
 Some people are hooked on it for the energy boost, others for the flavor.
 Some even savor a warm cup after a big meal, or pair it with dessert.
 You can have it hot, cold, strong, weak or in a shot.
 This drink is universally enjoyed, for good reason.
 But how many calories and how much caffeine does a cup of coffee actually have?
 And why is it so good for you?
 We dive into what coffee can do for your heart, brain, liver and mood.
 Spoiler: it's good news for coffee drinkers.

 - 5 calories